 Overview

-The Personalised Cards paragraph displays content tailored to each logged-in user’s interests — showing them the articles, resources, or events most relevant to their profile.
+The Personalised Cards paragraph displays content tailored to each logged-in user’s profile — showing them the news, resources, or events most relevant to them.

 It works by matching:

-When these values align, the user will see content cards that match their personal interests.
+When these values align, the user will see content cards that match their personal profile.

 This feature is ideal for membership platforms or organisations wanting to surface content that adapts dynamically to the user’s profile.